Automated calculations of exchange magnetostriction: Tests for the new method

+Now, we show some examples of this method using first principles calculations.
+To this end, MAELAS is interfaced with VASP \cite{vasp_1,vasp_2,vasp_3} to compute the energies of each deformed state.
+We consider the same materials (bcc Fe, fcc Ni, hcp Co, Fe$_2$Si space group (SG) 164, L1$_0$ FePd and YCo SG 63) as in the publication of the previous versions of MAELAS, where the anisotropic quantities were studied \cite{maelas_publication2021,maelas_v2}.
+Unlike the classical spin-lattice model, the calculation of $V_{PM}$ with Density Functional Theory (DFT) is not easy so that here we use reference states for -mode 3 of MAELAS with volume $V$ that may not be equal to $V_{PM}$.
+Hence, the presented values in this section should not be compared with theoretical and experimental data available in literature.

-\subsection{bcc Fe}
+\subsubsection{bcc Fe}

-Let us now apply this method to compute the exchange magnetostriction for bcc Fe within DFT.
-To this end, we use the VASP \cite{vasp_1,vasp_2,vasp_3} to perform the spin-polarized DFT calculation (without SOC) of the energy following the method described in Section \ref{subsection:method_iso}.
+Let us first apply this method to bcc Fe using spin-polarized DFT calculation (without SOC) of the energy, as described in Section \ref{subsection:method_iso}.
 We consider the conventional cubic unit cell of bcc Fe (2 atoms/cell).
 The interactions were described by the projector augmented wave (PAW) method \cite{vasp_4} potential with 14 valence electrons for bcc Fe, where we use the Generalized Gradient Approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) for the type of exchange-correlation \cite{Perdew} including aspherical contributions to the PAW one-centre terms (LASPH = .TRUE.).
 The plane waves basis was generated for an energy cut-off of $586.476$ eV (two times larger than the default value).
 The energy convergence criterion of the electronic self-consistency was chosen as $10^{-7}$ eV/cell.
-Firstly, we calculate the equilibrium volume at the ferromagnetic state ($V_{FM}$) by fitting the computed energy for different unit cell volume to the Vinet EOS\cite{vinet}.
+Firstly, we calculate the equilibrium volume at the FM state ($V_{FM}$) by fitting the computed energy for different unit cell volume to the Vinet EOS\cite{vinet}.
 We obtain $V_{FM}=11.344498$ \r{A}$^3$/atom ($a^{FM}_0=2.83099$ \r{A}).
-This value is about $3.7\%$ smaller than the experimental value $V_{FM}^{exp}=11.77676$ \r{A}$^3$/atom of bcc Fe \cite{Wang_J_r}.
+This value is about $3.7\%$ smaller than the experimental value $V_{FM}^{exp}=11.77676$ \r{A}$^3$/atom of bcc Fe \cite{khol1967,Wang_J_r}.